Why Did ‘Hemp For Victory’ Disappear? The US Hid This Film After WWII

-During World War II, hemp was so desperately needed by the Allies that the United States briefly reversed its stance on hemp and encouraged farmers to grow it.
-Afterwards, they tried to erase all records of the campaign.
+During World War II, the Allies desperately needed hemp.
+In response, the United States briefly reversed its stance and encouraged farmers to grow it.
+Afterwards, they tried to erase all records of this “Hemp for Victory” campaign.

 Millions of people are rediscovering the benefits of hemp, both as a health remedy in CBD oil and a raw ingredient in dozens of hemp-based products.
 Far fewer are aware of hemp’s history in the U.S. as a cash crop, or the lengths that the government went to suppress that history.

 One of the most remarkable examples is “Hemp For Victory,” an educational film produced by the USDA in 1942 that encouraged farmers to grow hemp.
 After the war, when growing hemp again became illegal again, the government hid the existence of the film for years until pro-cannabis activists forced them to bring it back into the light.

 The story of “Hemp For Victory,” and indeed the facts laid out in the film itself, make it clear that hemp was once an essential part of American (and indeed, virtually all human) life, and could be once again.

 Hemp was once a vital American crop

 Before the U.S. made cannabis and hemp illegal in the aftermath of alcohol prohibition, they were everyday parts of many people’s lives.
 People made hemp into products like cloth, rope, and sails from the moment the American colonies began.
 The founders wrote early drafts of the Declaration of Independence on hemp paper, though they used parchment for the final version still preserved today.

 “Long ago when these ancient Grecian temples were new, hemp was already old in the service of mankind.”From the USDA film “Hemp for Victory”